LarsDenBakker/web-test-runner/README.md

 A test runner runs the tests in the browser, for example mocha.
 When the browser is launched, the `testRunnerImport` file is imported from the browser as an es module.

 This module is responsible for importing your tests and reporting back the results.
-If you're using a test framework, this file can set up as a bridge between the test framework and web test runner.
+If you're using a test framework, this file acts as a bridge between the test framework and web test runner.

-The browser launcher sets up some configuration in the URL search paramers, you can use this for running our tests.
+The browser launcher puts some configuration in the URL search paramers, you can use this for running our tests.

 Example implementation: